 1. Can water pass through plastic?

 Ans.
 The amount of moisture absorbed by plastic is limited.
-The moisture absorption density can be attributed to ambient conditions such as temperature, humidity and contact time, etc. The highest water/moisture absorption is exhibited by Nylon, aka polyamide.
+The moisture absorption density can be attributed to ambient conditions such as temperature, humidity, contact time, etc. The highest water/moisture absorption is exhibited by Nylon, aka polyamide.

 2. What are the common properties of plastic?